 Thrush is often the go-to suspect when a lactating mother has breast pain that’s not in a specific spot (which is likely a clogged milk duct) and is not accompanied by a fever (which likely mastitis).
-Here is what breastfeeding thrush is, how you know you have it, how to treat it, and how to prevent thrush while breastfeeding so you never have to deal with this again.
+Here is what breastfeeding thrush is, plus the symptoms, how to treat it, and how to prevent it in the future.

 Thrush is a fungal infection – also known as candida – that can cause discomfort for breastfeeding mothers and their babies.
 The bacteria that causes thrush exists naturally in our digestive system, but under certain circumstances, candida can overpopulate in your body and cause an infection known as a yeast infection.